use-ink/ink/ARCHITECTURE.md

 * [`env`](https://github.com/paritytech/ink/tree/master/crates/env):
   Serves two roles:
-  * Exposes environmental functions, like information about the caller of a contract call, getting random entropy, or e.g. self-terminating the contract.
+  * Exposes environmental functions, like information about the caller of a contract call or e.g. self-terminating the contract.
   * Provides the connection to the [`pallet-contracts`](https://github.com/paritytech/substrate/tree/master/frame/contracts), so anything that calls into the underlying execution engine of the smart contract.
     This includes getting and setting a smart contracts storage, as well